Are you charging what you're worth?

 • Shooting time: The actual session, which can involve guiding clients, adjusting lighting, and capturing multiple shots.

 • Post-production: Culling, editing, retouching, and exporting files.
+Post-processing a single shoot often takes longer than the shoot itself.

 • Delivery and follow-ups: Uploading files, organizing galleries, making revisions, and handling client requests.